Suicide Gene Therapy for Mesothelioma

 - The virus is then injected into the patient, targets the correct cell, and inserts the gene.

-- The result may be that the patient’s immune cells begin attacking cancer cells.
+- The result may be that the patient’s immune cells attack cancer cells.

 - In the case of suicide gene therapy, cancer cells activate drugs that cause them to self-destruct.